alexrudy/AstroObject/README.md

     - Dictionary methods for AstroObject (do things like AstroObject["Label"] = Frame)
     - Unified InterpolatedSpectrum model with various methods.
     - Simulator has better options controls (for configuration and arbitrary functions)
+    - Cache module has been re-written.
+Now has a dict-like interface.
+    - New configuration module
     - Unicode text in Simulator and AnalyticSpectra